openshift-labs/learn-katacoda/intro-openshift/deploying-images/02-deploying-using-the-web-console.md

 When deploying an application from an image, there are two choices.

 The first choice is to select an image by specifying its _Image Stream Tag_.
-This option would be used where the image had previously been imported into the OpenShift cluster, or had been built within the OpenShift cluster from a ``Dockerfile`` or using Source-To-Image.
+This option would be used where the image had previously been imported into the OpenShift cluster, or had been built within the OpenShift cluster from a ``Dockerfile`` or using Source-to-Image.

 The second choice is to specify the _Image Name_, where the image resides on an external image registry.
 This can be the Docker Hub Registry, or any other accessible image registry.